 20X30 G+1 G+3 G+4 G+2 FLOORS COST TO BUILD 600 SQ FT SITE

 Site Cost: Rs 23 lacs to 39 lacs.

-We have considered the Site cost varying from Rs 3000 to Rs 6500 /sq ft it again depends or varies on real estate market where the cost per sq ft for real estate depends on the amenities or facilities near the plot.
+We have considered the Site cost varying from Rs 3000 to Rs 6500 /sq ft it again depends or varies on the real estate market where the price per sq ft for real estate depends on the amenities or facilities near the plot.

-These plots or sites have small road approach in most cases the width of the road will be in between 15 ft to 20 ft including drains.
+These plots or sites have a small road approach in most cases, the width of the road will be between 15 ft to 20 ft, including drains.
 One of the disadvantages of these plots is that one can see already built houses with no setbacks left on either side of these sites.

-Having a good set back helps to have good natural light and ventilation for the House.
-Below are all the possibilities which can be possible to execute on such kind of site dimensions.
+Having a good setback helps to have good natural light and ventilation for the House.
+Below are all the possibilities that can be possible to execute on such kind of site dimensions.

-One can easily Build a House of G+2 or G+3 Duplex House on 20×30 or 600 sq ft plot having 2 to 3 bedrooms.
-One can also plan to leave the entire ground floor for parking and building First, Second Floor for residential usage.
+One can quickly Build a House of G+2 or G+3 Duplex House on a 20×30 or 600 sq ft plot having 2 to 3 bedrooms.
+One can also plan to leave the entire ground floor for parking and building First, and Second Floor for residential usage.

 Ground Floor: Entire space for Parking.